Luxcium/questrade-ts/README.md

 ### IT IS IN A SUPER INSTABLE STATE AT THE MOMENT

+The beta branch is *SUPER INSTABLE* as anything can change internally until I first publish it.
+I already have pused an interface that will remain *SUPER STABLE* as it's labeled version 2.0 future braking updates will keep a valid 2.0 interface and add a 2.1 interface so as not to upgrade to a major version.
+This contract will never change for [IQuestradeAPIv2_0](https://pastebin.com/BTFAN3i5)

 As soon as a version is publish it will be using the `@beta2` tag as in:

 ```bash